Beyond Comoving Volume: Horizon Flux and Matter Creation in Modified Cosmology from the Unified First Law of Thermodynamics: modified cosmology from the unified first law of thermodynamics

 solving this by equating both time derivatives of the horizon entropy leads to the second Friedmann equation

 where the conservation equation (\ref{eq: cons}) was used in the second equality.
 By integrating this result one recovers the standard Friedmann equation:

 In this setup, the resulting integration constant can effectively act as a cosmological constant, thereby addressing the fundamental issue of vacuum energy.
+It is important to emphasize that the identification $E=\rho V$ is not postulated by convenience.
+Instead, comes from the definition of the Misner-Sharp mass, $E=r_{A}/2=1/(2H)$.
+The application of the unified first law yields the acceleration equation (\ref{eq:acc}) which in turn results in the Friedman equation after integration.
+It is only after multiplying this derived density, $\rho = 3H^{2}/(8\pi)$, by the geometric volume, $V = 4\pi/(3H^{3})$, that the relation $\rho V = 1/(2H)$ follows in a natural way.
+Then, the equivalence $E=\rho V$ is a thermodynamic consequence for any cosmological model.
 A subtle but important point in this derivation is the choice of volume.
 In standard cosmology, the conservation equation (\ref{eq: cons}) follows from energy--momentum conservation and is usually expressed using a comoving volume scaling as $V \propto a^{3}$.
 In that situation, the relation can be written as $d(\rho a^{3}) + p\,d(a^{3}) = 0$, which describes the adiabatic expansion of the cosmic fluid.
 However, in a horizon-thermodynamics framework, it is more natural to use the volume bounded by the apparent horizon $V = \tfrac{4\pi}{3} r_{A}^{3}$, because it identifies the portion of the universe that is causally accessible to the observer.

 The key point is that fluid variables such as $\rho$, $p$, and $n$ are defined as densities within a physical volume.
 Meanwhile, entropy $S_h$ is fundamentally associated with the area of the boundary, which is determined by the apparent horizon.
 This justifies writing the total energy as $\rho V$, where $V$ is the volume enclosed by the horizon, ensuring consistent thermodynamic treatment.